Organize And Declutter Your Home To Transform Your Life!

 Aarssen's book, Real Life Organizing has provided many great suggestions for actually maintaining a clean and clutter-free home environment that as she writes, practically maintains itself.

-As I wrote on the home page for Strong Spirit Woman, I believe maintaining our homes is a sacred act.
+I believe maintaining our homes is a sacred act.
 Dare I say it is a natural and divine feminine desire to create a beautiful nest for ourselves and our family.
 However, both men and women alike will benefit from maintaining a clean, organized, and (relatively) clutter-free home space.

 Plus, it really can transform your life.
 I personally feel more focused, clear, and energized.
 And, despite dreaming about finding our next ideal home space, and being able to own a piece of land surrounded by trees, lush plant life and natural beauty in a much more rural or small town setting, I now have greater pride in our one-bedroom, upstairs apartment here in this big 'civilized' city in the desert.